-Prerequisite: ACT 246
+3 semester hours Prerequisite: ACT 246

 In the course, students use the microcomputer in managerial accounting.
 Emphasis is on a variety of software programs for managerial accounting applications.
 Upon completion of this course, the student will be able to use various managerial accounting software programs.
-(F, Sp)
+Currently courses are available in P. Peachtree (Sp, Su)